12 September 1848 and the Swiss Constitution

 Unique political systems existed in the fourteenth century.
 The Eidgenossen were independent cantons and Orte, united and cooperating in a loose confederation despite all their differences.
 This Confederation survived.
 That is not a myth but a fact.

 The French kingdom might not have survived the expansion of the Burgundian Duchy, the military, political and cultural superpower of the fifteenth century.
 However, the Duke of Burgundy was defeated by the Eidgenossen (1474-1477).
-Afterwards, the French king needed the Eidgenossen just as much in his struggle with Habsburg as vice versa.
+Afterwards, the French king needed the Eidgenossen just as much in his struggle with the Habsburgs as vice versa.

 The European Union, founded in 1957 as an economic organisation, the EEC (European Economic Community), has always worked rather well.
 However, it went wrong with the introduction of the monetary union in 1991 and the far too rapid enlargement in 2004 without reform of the EU’s structures.
-The politicians missed this unique momentum for fundamental reforms with a limited number of countries.
+The politicians missed this unique momentum for fundamental reforms in a limited number of countries.

 Sovereignty